UummProject/uumm-prototype/support/Broken meritocracy.md

 Governance has been one of the main use-cases for smart contracts.

-The transparency of the blockchain and the programable and authentication capabilites of smart-contracts  makes them very suitabale.
+The transparency of the blockchain and the programable and authentication capabilites of smart-contracts  makes them very suitable.

 To my knowledge, though, no project have reconcidered how they approach merit.